AI4Finance-Foundation/ElegantRL/README.md

 ## An lightweight, stable, efficient DRL PyTorch implement
-## I want to call this PyTorch implement as "3-Python-file-RL".
+Many people suggested that I could call it "3-Python-file-RL (PyTorch)"
-Deep Reinforcement Learning (DRL)

-DDPG, TD3, PPO, SAC, InterAC, InterSAC and DQN (model-free DRL)
+Model-free Deep Reinforcement Learning (DRL) Algorithm: **DDPG, TD3, PPO, SAC, InterAC, InterSAC and DQN ( DRL), DoubleDQN, GAE for discrete action**.

 It is a beta version.
 The part of single-agent DRL has been finished.
 After I finish the part of multi-agent, I will officially release it.
+I am still learning English.

 # Show results